 Also awaiting skiers/riders this winter will be a lengthened Family Cross Course, a competitive cross course and three parks, progression, medium and large.

-And there’s more: a new restaurant and childrens’ center, Carol’s Dollar Mountain Lodge, kids ski camps, ski shop and rental shop, a springtime pond skim, lots of parties and races and the little-known Elkhorn powder stash.
+And there’s more: Carol’s Dollar Mountain Lodge, kids ski camps, ski shop, and rental shop, a springtime pond skim, lots of parties and races and the little-known Elkhorn powder stash.

 Location: 1/3 Mile South from Sun Valley Lodge

 "Baldy," says resort owner Earl Holding, "is a regal mountain and it is only fitting that she wear a crown radiant with three precious jewels.”
 Those jewels are Baldy’s three distinctive and award-winning day-lodge facilities: the Warm Springs Lodge, Seattle Ridge Lodge and River Run Lodge.

 In keeping with this level of excellence is Sun Valley’s newest day lodge situated at the bottom of Dollar Mountain, Carol’s Dollar Mountain Lodge.

 River Run Plaza at the base of Baldy creates a mini-village full of skier friendly services and amenities.
 Pete Lane's has all of your equipment needs covered ? rental, storage and tuning.
 The Brass Ranch offers smashing ski wear and all of the accessories.
 You can begin your day at River Run Lodge with a full breakfast and then stop back by for a delicious slope-side lunch.
 A bountiful salad bar, wok station, a fresh deli counter and oven-fired pizza await.
 River Run Lodge also sports a full bar and après ski entertainment on Saturday & Sunday afternoons.